-Neowerdermannia is a small genus of two species of spiny globose cacti, which are very similar to the members of the genus Gymnocalycium.
+Neowerdermannia is a small genus of two species of spiny globose cacti that are very similar to the members of the genus Gymnocalycium.
 Flowers are borne near the apex and have naked floral tubes with white or pink scales.
 Fruits are globose and dehiscent.

 Temperature: Neowerdermannias are very cold-resistant, as low as 14° C (-10° C) or less for short periods.